-But if you dig a little deeper, Etsy shops are being used successfully by digital content creators.
+But if you dig a little deeper, Etsy shops are being used successfully by digital marketers and content creators.
 People can buy digital versions of artwork and reading material – for example, cut-outs and PDFs – but that’s just scratching the surface.
 Fancy buying photo and video presets, color grading LUTs, custom videos, or even online courses?
 You can find it on Etsy!

 How much does it cost to make an Etsy shop?

 We’ve got some good news for you: it costs nothing to start an Etsy business.
 Zilch.
 Zero.
 Free as the air you breathe.
 You don’t need a license or anything like that.